-Jessica R. Ferguson and I co-edit and publish Swamp Lily Review: An Online Journal of Louisiana Literature & Arts.
-We are open to submissions.
+I co-edit and publish Swamp Lily Review: An Online Journal of Louisiana Literature & Arts.
+(We are not currently open to submissions.)

 Journals where I’ve been published: Concho River Review, New Orleans Review, Denver Quarterly, Louisiana Literature, A Small, Good Magazine, Oasis Journal (2007, 2008, 2009), Sweet Tea and Afternoon Tales (Gulf Coast Writers’ Association 2009 anthology); Magnolia Blossoms and Afternoon Tales, 2011 anthology by the GCWA.

 Interests: Writing, research, genealogy, reading, photography, learning to build websites.

 Favorite Movies: Casablanca, Raising Arizona, Some Like It Hot, Blade Runner, The Last of the Mohicans.

 Favorite Music: Classical, golden oldies, classic country, rock ‘n’ roll.